 Caffeine is a normal stimulant people use to stay awake and alert as it suppresses chemicals in the body that promotes sleep.
 This is why consuming it before bedtime can cause difficulties in falling or staying asleep.

 Australia’s Sleep Health Foundation reported that some people need to avoid coffee three to seven hours before bedtime.
-Generally, people report that their sleep improves by cutting back on caffeine.
+Generally, people report that their sleep improves because of reduced caffeine intake.

 Elevated heart rate and blood pressure

-People with such medical conditions are discouraged from consuming products with high-caffeine content, especially if they will conduct physical activities that will further increase their blood pressure.
+People with such medical conditions are advised to take advantage of reduced caffeine intake, especially if they will conduct physical activities that will further increase their blood pressure.

 You may do a quick check of caffeine’s effects on your heart rate and blood pressure by comparing your measurements before and after consuming the said products.